-This broad sector, employing 60,000 locally, covers financial, business consultancy and legal services, through to technical services such as architecture, and scientific research, to support roles such as business administration and customer service.
+Business, professional and financial services cover a very broad range of activities - including finance, pensions, insurance, digital and IT services, accountancy, legal services, architecture, creative, research, design, scientific, and consultancy, and a range of support roles such as business administration and customer service.
 Companies in this sector welcome young people with high motivation, enthusiasm and strong communication skills.
 Roles require high commitment and hard work but can result in high job satisfaction and good pay!
 Many jobs rely on the expertise of staff to win clients, so good interpersonal skills and continually updating your sector knowledge is key.
 Locally the sector has an even split of males (50%) and females (50%) employed.
+There are 78,900 people employed across 12,845 businesses in this sector locally.